-- Our Emergency Fund can offer financial assistance to families struggling with the unexpected costs of brain injury, including travelling costs and overnight accommodation while loved ones are in hospital. - Our nurse-led helpline is available to offer information, support and a listening ear to anyone affected by brain injury, including families, partners and friends who have a loved one in a coma. - I'm Calling About Chris is a Headway developed website, designed to make it easier to offer updates to concerned relatives and friends on a loved one's condition. - Our online communities can be used to connect with and get advice from others in similar situations.

-Our network of support groups and branches offers local support to people affected by brain injury.
+- Our Emergency Fund can offer financial assistance to families struggling with the unexpected costs of brain injury, including travelling costs and overnight accommodation while loved ones are in hospital. - Our nurse-led helpline is available to offer information, support and a listening ear to anyone affected by brain injury, including families, partners and friends who have a loved one in a coma. - Our online communities can be used to connect with and get advice from others in similar situations. - Our network of support groups and branches offers local support to people affected by brain injury.
 Many of these will also support the families and partners of people affected by brain injury.